brian-j-smith/Mamba.jl/doc/tutorial.rst

 Tutorial
 ========

-The complete source code for the examples containing in this tutorial can be obtained :download:`here <tutorial/line.jl>`.
+The complete source code for the examples contained in this tutorial can be obtained :download:`here <tutorial/line.jl>`.

 .. _section-Line-Model: